Brest, Belarus: 19th century to World War I

 During Russian rule in the 19th century, Brest Fortress was built in and around the city.
 The Russians demolished the Polish Royal Castle and most of the Old Town "to make room" for the fortress.
 The main Jewish synagogue in the city, the Choral Synagogue, was completed c.
 1862.
 In 1895, a massive fire rendered 15,000 people homeless, and dozens were killed.
+Because of the proximity of the fortress, only wooden buildings could be erected in the city; masonry construction was permitted only in exceptional cases and to a limited height.
+After the fire, more masonry buildings began to appear.

 During World War I, the town was captured by the Imperial German Army under August von Mackensen on 25 August 1915, during the Great Retreat of 1915.
 Shortly after Brest fell into German hands, war poet August Stramm, who has been called "the first of the Expressionists" and one of "the most innovative poets of the First World War," was shot in the head during an attack on nearby Russian positions on 1 September 1915.